Thieves steal ‘priceless’ jewelry from the Louvre in seven-minute raid

 Paris (CNN) — Thieves have stolen “priceless” jewelry from the Louvre in Paris, the world’s most-visited museum, in an audacious seven-minute raid on Sunday, the French interior minister has said.

-Interior Minister Laurent Nuñez told radio station France Inter: “A major robbery took place this morning in the Apollo Room.
-Individuals entered the Louvre Museum from outside, using a external freight elevator that was positioned on a truck.”
+Interior Minister Laurent Nuñez told radio station France Inter: “A major robbery took place this morning in the Apollo Gallery.
+Individuals entered the Louvre museum from outside, using an external freight elevator that was positioned on a truck.”

-The Apollo Room houses the French Crown Jewels, as well as treasures including Louis XIV’s hardstone vessel collection.
+The Apollo Gallery houses the French Crown Jewels, as well as treasures including Louis XIV’s hardstone vessel collection.

+Two high-security display cases were targeted, and eight of the nine items taken remain unaccounted for, including a tiara and necklace worn by Queen Marie-Amélie and Queen Hortense, the French culture ministry said in a statement.

 The thieves forced open a window using an angle grinder and stole jewelry that has “sentimental value and is priceless,” the interior minister added.